About the event

 What will the event look like?

-Our mission is to convene a community of collaboration and best practice around the practical application of RWE in rare diseases and innovative therapies, and we have created an exciting conference format, with two zones:
+Our mission is to convene a community of collaboration and best practice around the practical application of RWE in rare diseases and innovative therapies, so the event will being together exciting formats to encourage conversation, collaboration and action.
+Across the 2 days, you can expect a mix of presentations, panels, roundtables, interactive conversations and more…

 What will be discussed?